Skip to content

 More flexibility over the training loop and samplers

-Note, you can find the original version of this notebook at tutorials/18_training_interface.ipynb in the sbi repository.
+Note, you can find the original version of this notebook at docs/advanced_tutorials/18_training_interface.ipynb in the sbi repository.

 In the previous tutorials, we showed how sbi can be used to train neural networks and sample from the posterior.
 If you are an sbi power-user, then you might want more control over individual stages of this process.
 For example, you might want to write a custom training loop or more flexibility over the samplers that are used.
 In this tutorial, we will explain how you can achieve this.